 Some parasitic wasps, including Scutellista caerulea, Diversinervus elegans and Metaphycus helvolus, as well as some species of ladybirds (Chilocorus bipustulatus) can decimate black scale populations in the right settings.
 To protect resident natural enemies, avoid using broad-spectrum persistent insecticides in landscapes.
 Canola oil or biopesticides of fungal origins can also be applied to control black scale.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 Use double-sided sticky traps, suspended in the tree canopy, to assess the presence of crawlers.
-If threshold are exceeded, narrow-ranged mineral white oil sprays or the insect growth regulator pyriproxyfen can be applied as soon as crawlers (young stages) are visible.
+If the threshold is exceeded, narrow-ranged mineral white oil sprays or the insect growth regulator pyriproxyfen can be applied.
+Sprays with products containing chlorpyrifos may also be used.